 There are three basic parts to the Doctor of Ministry Program at Gateway: Seminars, Ministry Mentoring, and the Project.
-Seminars are 8-10 daylong units of studies.
+Seminars can be face to face or online with varying duration.
 You will find a brief description of each seminar in the Catalog or Doctor of Ministry Guidebook.